{{org_field_logo}}

 7. Compliance and Legal Framework

-Mental Capacity Act 2005 – Supporting decision-making rights.
+Mental Capacity Act 2005 – decision-making, best interests and least restrictive practice.

 Responsible Person: {{org_field_registered_manager_first_name}} {{org_field_registered_manager_last_name}}